Module 16: Compression

 return total_loss

 Dividing logits by temperature before softmax spreads probability mass across classes.
-With temperature=1, you get standard softmax with sharp peaks.
-With temperature=3, the distribution flattens, revealing the teacher’s uncertainty.
-The student learns both what the teacher predicts (highest probability class) and what it considers similar (non-zero probabilities on other classes).
+At temperature=1 you get the usual peaked softmax.
+At temperature=3 the distribution flattens, exposing the teacher’s relative uncertainty between classes.
+The student learns both what the teacher picks and what it almost picked.

-The combined loss balances two objectives.
-The soft loss (with alpha=0.7) teaches the student to match the teacher’s reasoning process.
-The hard loss (with 1-alpha=0.3) ensures the student still learns correct classifications.
-This combination typically achieves 10x compression with only 2-5% accuracy loss.
+The combined loss balances two pressures.
+The soft loss (weighted alpha=0.7) pushes the student to imitate the teacher’s reasoning.
+The hard loss (weighted 1-alpha=0.3) keeps it anchored to the ground truth.
+With this recipe, students routinely match teachers at 10x compression with 2–5% accuracy loss.

 Low-Rank Approximation Theory

-The core idea is matrix factorization.
-Instead of storing a full (512, 256) weight matrix with {python} lr1_original parameters, you decompose it into smaller factors that capture the essential structure:
+The mechanism is matrix factorization.
+Instead of storing a full (512, 256) weight matrix with 131,072 parameters, you decompose it into two thinner matrices that capture the essential structure:

 def low_rank_approximate(weight_matrix, rank_ratio=0.5):